jacqueline-kraus/MS4-anime-art/README.md

 #  UX
 ### Backstory:
 My friend [Shippudeve](https://www.instagram.com/shippudeve/) draws amazing anime images - both **classic (with pen and paper) and also digital**.
-This e-commerce website should help her in the future to be able to sell her drawings as posters and with more features implemented, she can even draw images on request or on different materials (like shoes or shirts).
+This e-commerce website should help her to sell her drawings as posters.
 To support her talent the idea of "Anime Art" came up.

-**Anime Art stands for exclusive, selfmade drawings that you can purchase nowhere else.** One day every anime fan (or not fan) should be able to say: "I have a drawing of [Shippudeve](https://www.instagram.com/shippudeve/), the great artist".
+**Anime Art stands for exclusive, self-made drawings that you can purchase nowhere else.** One day every anime fan (or not a fan) should be able to say: "I have a drawing of [Shippudeve](https://www.instagram.com/shippudeve/), the great artist".

 ## Business goals
 ### As a business owner:
-- I want to generate revenue through offering a product that can be purchased through a webshop.
+- I want to generate revenue by offering a product that can be purchased through a webshop.
 - I want the user to understand what product I am offering.
 - I want to offer only exclusive products, that a user cannot purchase anywhere else.

 ## Customer goals
 ### As a user
 - I want to be able to view products so that I can purchase the products I like.
-- I want to be able to view the product details so that I can see the product name, product prize, product description and product image.
+- I want to be able to view the product details so that I can see the product name, product price, product description, and product image.
 - I want to be able to understand what the webshop is selling so that I can evaluate if I am interested in the products.
-- I want to be able to register for an user account so that I can view my profile.
+- I want to be able to register for a user account so that I can view my profile.
 - I want to be able to login and logout so that I can access my profile.
 - I want to be able to reset my password so that I can access my profile in case I lost the password or secure my account by changing the password.
 - I want to be able to receive an email confirmation after registering so that I can know I registered successfully.
-- I want to be able to view my profile so that I can see my order history, open requests and save my information for future orders.
+- I want to be able to view my profile so that I can see my order history, open requests, and save my information for future orders.
 - I want to be able to filter products so that I can find easily the products by category.
 - I want to be able to search for a product by name or description so that I can find a specific product.
 - I want to be able to see what I have searched for and the number of results so that I can know if there are results.